Skip to main content

 Take the time you need.
 This clearly matters to you, and that's okay.

 Pause.
-Don't rush past it.
-Don't over-explain.
+Do not rush past it.
+Do not over-explain.

 Anger / Raised Voice